GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Details %}

 {% DetailsSummary %}
-### Can the Topics API be used with the Protected Audience API API?
+### Can the Topics API be used with the Protected Audience API?

 {% endDetailsSummary %}
 Yes.
 An observed topic for the current user, provided by the [Topics API](/docs/privacy-sandbox/topics/), could be used as